IlNick03/complex-numbers-4j/README.md

 - `subtract(Complex other)`: Returns the difference.
 - `multiply(Complex other)`: Returns the product.
 - `divide(Complex other)`: Returns the quotient.
-- `pow(int exponent)`: Raises the complex number to an integer power.
+- `pow(double exponent)`: Raises the complex number to a real power.
 - `allNThRoots(int n)`: Computes all nth roots of the complex number, and return them as an array of complex numbers.
 You can access each `k`-th root using the `k` index of the array: `result[k]`

 ### ComplexNumbers Class

-The `ComplexNumbers` class allows you to create instances of `Complex`..
+The `ComplexNumbers` class allows you to create instances of `Complex`.

 #### Static factory methods:
 - `of(double real)` : Creates a complex number from a real number, represented as: \(r + 0i\)